-The Medici Chapel is a unique monument.
-It’s an architectural space that was both designed and decorated by a single artist.
-Michelangelo may have intended to paint the frescos as well.
-But they were never begun.
+The chapel is a unique masterpiece as it was both designed and decorated by a single artist.
+Michelangelo even intended to paint frescos in the chapel, but unfortunately, they were never started.

-The chapel’s coffered dome is similar to Rome’s Pantheon.
-The walls are clad with pink green, gold, and white marble.
+The coffered dome of the chapel resembles Rome’s Pantheon, while the walls are adorned with beautiful pink, green, gold, and white marble.